 You must clothe yourselves with tenderhearted mercy, kindness, humility, gentleness, and patience.
 Colossians 3:12

-PRAY: Share with Jesus your desire to be the kind of friend to others that he has been to you.
+PRAY: Jesus, help us be the kind of friend to others that you have been to us.

 ACT: Almost everyone would like more friends.
 What one thing do you want to do today to be a better friend to someone?